-The answer to the question “I can’t pee in public toilets or restrooms, why?” may well be found in a condition called Paruresis.
+The answer to the question “I can’t pee in public toilets or restrooms, why?” may well be found in the condition we call Paruresis.
 Whilst Paruresis or Shy Blader Syndrome is actually very common it’s not a well known disorder at all.
 You’ve probably never even heard of it!
-It’s not a topic that’s often discussed or written about (hence this website).
+It’s not a topic that’s often discussed or written about (hence my website).
 And so, if you’re struggling to make yourself pee when others are around or there’s a chance of being disturbed, you may not even know that you’re actually suffering from this condition.

 The purpose of this article is threefold.
 To:

 - Discuss typical symptoms which you may be able to relate to.

 - Put you’re mind at rest in the fact that you’re not alone.

 In short … if you’re concerned and asking the question “why can’t I pee in public toilets or restrooms?” this article is written for you.

 First of all, to anyone who’s concerned about the symptoms of finding it difficult to pee in public toilets or restrooms you can rest assured this IS a real condition and is a lot more common that you may think.